Welcome to a tutorial on how to pass variables between pages in Javascript. Need to pass some data between different pages?

 </script>

-You might have also heard of the cookie, a small token to keep some data… Anyway, just don’t mess with the cookie unless really necessary.
+You may have also heard of the cookie, a small token to keep some data… Anyway, just don’t mess with the cookie unless really necessary.
 Keep this one as a last desperate resort.

 METHOD 5) NEW WINDOW